Skip to content

 Still Not Working?

-Code renders as plain text (no colors) — verify you’re spreading {...getTokenProps({ token })} on each <span>.
+Code renders as plain text (no colors) — verify you are spreading {...getTokenProps({ token })} on each <span>.
 The token props include inline style with the color from the theme.
 If you override style without spreading the original, colors are lost.

-v1 code doesn’t work after upgrading to v2 — v2 changed the API. import Highlight, { defaultProps, Prism } (v1) is now import { Highlight, themes, Prism } (v2).
+v1 code does not work after upgrading to v2 — v2 changed the API. import Highlight, { defaultProps, Prism } (v1) is now import { Highlight, themes, Prism } (v2).
 The {...defaultProps} spread on <Highlight> is no longer needed.
 Remove it and pass theme directly.

-Language not recognized — prism-react-renderer includes ~30 languages.
+Language not recognized — prism-react-renderer includes roughly thirty languages.
 For others, install prismjs and import the language component: import 'prismjs/components/prism-ruby'.
-Set globalThis.Prism = Prism before importing.
+Set globalThis.Prism = Prism before importing so the new language attaches to the bundled instance, not a fresh one.

 Hydration mismatch in Next.js — if the theme depends on client state (dark mode), the server render may not match the client.
 Use suppressHydrationWarning on the <pre> element, or render a placeholder during SSR and the actual code block after hydration.

-For related code highlighting issues, see Fix: Shiki Not Working and Fix: MDX Not Working.
+For related code highlighting issues, see Fix: Shiki Not Working, Fix: MDX Not Working, Fix: Monaco Editor Not Working, and Fix: CodeMirror Not Working.

 F